astronomer/docs/learn/error-notifications-in-airflow.md

 - **Airflow notifiers**: Notifiers are custom classes for callback functions that can be easily reused and standardized.
 Provider packages can ship pre-built notifiers like the [SlackNotifier](https://registry.astronomer.io/providers/apache-airflow-providers-slack/versions/7.2.0/modules/SlackNotifier).
 Notifiers can be provided to callback parameters to define which task or DAG state should cause them to be executed.
 A common use case for notifiers is standardizing actions for task failures across several Airflow instances.
 - **Airflow service-level agreements (SLAs)**: SLAs define the expected time it takes for a specific task to complete.
 If an SLA is missed, the callable or notifier provided to the `sla_miss_callback` parameter is executed.
 If you configure an SMTP connection, an email will be sent as well.
 Since an SLA miss does not stop a task from running, this type of notification is used when intervention is needed if a specific task is taking longer than expected.

 Most notifications can be set at the level of both a DAG and a task.
 Setting a parameter within a DAG's `default_args` dictionary will apply it to all tasks in the DAG.
-You can see examples of this in the [set DAG and task level callbacks](#set-dag-and-task-level-callbacks) section.
+You can see examples of this in the [set DAG and task-level callbacks](#set-dag-and-task-level-callbacks) section.

 ## Email notifications